Decoding Fuel Efficiency: Understanding 35 MPG and its L/100km Equivalent

 Q: What is considered good fuel economy?

 A: What constitutes "good" fuel economy is subjective and depends on vehicle type and size.
-However, generally, achieving over 30 MPG (or under 8 L/100km) is considered good for many passenger cars.
+Still, generally, achieving over 30 MPG (or under 8 L/100km) is considered good for many passenger cars.
 Hybrid and electric vehicles often achieve significantly higher figures.

 Q: How can I improve my car's fuel economy?